 The draft compatibility determination will be available for public review and comment for 14 days.
-The public will be made aware of this comment opportunity through posting at refuge headquarters, posting on refuge website.
-State and Tribes have been asked to review and comment on the draft compatibility determination.
-A hard copy of this document will be posted at the Refuge Headquarters or Visitor Center located at PO Box 18 (218 White Swan Drive), Pickstown, SD 57551.
-It will be made available electronically on the refuge website.
+The public will be made aware of this comment opportunity through postings at the Refuge headquarters, and on the Refuge website.
+The State and Tribes have been asked to review and comment on the draft compatibility determination.
+A hard copy of this document will be posted at the Refuge Headquarters or Visitor Center located at PO Box 18 (218 White Swan Drive), Pickstown, SD 57367.
+It will be made available electronically on the Refuge website.
 Please contact the Refuge Manager if you need the documents made available in an alternative format.
 Concerns expressed during the public comment period will be addressed in the final document.